flatironinstitute/finufft/docs/math.rst

 be 1, 2, or 3, in our library.
 The arbitrary (ie nonuniform) points in space are denoted
 $\mathbf{x}_j \in \mathbb{R}^d$, $j=1,\dots,M$.
-We will see that for type-1 and type-2, without loss of generality one could restrict to the periodic box $[-\pi,\pi)^d$.
+We will see that for type 1 and type 2, without loss of generality one could restrict to the periodic box $[-\pi,\pi)^d$.
-For type-1 and type-3, each such NU point carries a given associated strength
+For type 1 and type 3, each such NU point carries a given associated strength
 $c_j\in\mathbb{C}$.
-Type-1 and type-2 involve the Fourier "modes" (Fourier series coefficients) with integer indices lying in the set
+Type 1 and type 2 involve the Fourier "modes" (Fourier series coefficients) with integer indices lying in the set

 .. math::